Wedding photography should be natural, relaxed and fun

 Creative and Inspiration

 I draw my inspiration from all sorts of places – cinema, paintings, other photographers, though it has to be said rarely wedding photographers.
 From Tarkovsky and Coutard to Vermeer, Mapplethorpe and Michals.
-The elements of composition, layering, framing and so on that you see in my pictures come from my immersion in these things, not from a need to make images to get featured in wedding blogs or win awards.
+The elements of composition, layering, framing and so on that you see in my pictures come from my immersion in these things, not from a need to make images to get featured in wedding blogs or win awards, though peer recognition is always nice and I do have a handful of awards.
 I’m trying to make something different from all that for my couples.
 I want to create images for my couples that not only show them the story of their day when viewed as a collection but which can also be lifted out of the set and viewed as beautiful objects in their own right.
 Images which can transcend the day and the people but of course mean all the more because of those things.

-If you made it all the way down here then thank you!
-This page is meant to give you an overview of how I think about wedding photography and how I approach creating a set of wedding photographs.
-It may be that you’re looking for something else.
-But, if what you’ve read here resonates with what you think a wedding is all about then it may be that I’m the right photographer for you.
-At this point you should go and look at some pictures if you haven’t already, or if you’re interested there’s a bit more info about me here.
-If you just want to get in touch and have a chat about your plans, I’d love to speak to you.
+At this point you should go and look at some pictures if you haven’t already, or if you just want to get in touch and have a chat about your plans, I’d love to speak to you.
 Fill out the contact form here and I’ll get back to you as soon as I can.